Last updated September 16th, 2023.

 1+1 equals 2, which is a 100% increase.
 Meanwhile, 100+1 equals 101, and that’s merely a 1% increase.

 In other words, a modest, evenly distributed raise, has more of an effect on a small system than it does on a larger one.

 If you’re in the process of building a house and you’ve only placed a single brick, placing another one on it means that the project has doubled in size, while if you’re about to finish a house, placing another brick is hardly noteworthy.

 The same is true with entire nations – if a country is well developed, then it takes an enormous amount of effort to get even a 1% return.
 On the other hand, it takes a comparatively minor investment for a frontier economy to outperform these paltry returns.

-In this article, I will explain how the developing economies of Asia are poised to succeed in the coming decade precisely because of this, and why it is that the developed economies will have difficulty keeping pace with this economic phenomenon.
+In this article, we will explain how the developing economies of Asia are poised to succeed in the coming decade precisely because of this, and why it is that the developed economies will have difficulty keeping pace with this economic phenomenon.